Recovered Bomellida Document Archives

 DATE: January 05, 1962

-SUBJECT: APPROVAL OF FINAL CIVIC SYMBOLISM AND BANNER SPECS
+SUBJECT: APPROVAL OF FINAL HOLIDAY SYMBOLISM AND BANNER SPECS

 After review of several color swatches, the committee has approved the tri-color scheme for the official Bomellida flag.

-The blue, or misty teal some said, represents the clear winter sky, the orange denotes the warmth of the communal hearth, and the brown signifies the chocolate or sugary treats central to the exchange.
-Public display of these banners is authorized for the morning of January 10th in the three designated pilot neighborhoods.
+The misty teal represents the clear winter sky, the orange denotes the warmth of the communal hearth, and the brown signifies the chocolate or sweets central to the exchange.
+Public display of these banners is authorized for the morning of January 10th.

 Page Number: 4